Case Investigation and Contact Tracing

 - and respiratory symptoms (e.g., cough shortness of breath) are improving.

-If you did not have symptoms, contact people you had close contact with (within 6 feet for 15 minutes or more) two days before you took your test until 10 days after you had your test.
+If you did not have symptoms, contact people you had close contact with (within 6 feet for at least 15 minutes within a 24 hour period during the infectious period) two days before you took your test until 10 days after you had your test.

 Here are some words you can use for texting or calling a close contact: